Biological Physics

 The study of the morphology of living system is an area of active research that dates back to the seminal work “On Growth and Form” by D’Arcy Wentworth Thompson in 1917, which laid the foundation of applying concepts from mathematics and physics to understand the beautiful and complex forms observed in nature.
 My research focuses on understanding the morphology of biological system under different situations, most of which involve non-equilibrium processes, such as growth, change in external environmental conditions such as noise, applied stresses, humidity, etc. Most of the research in my group focuses on the study of individual organisms and we are starting to foray into the realm of the collective.
 We are interested in questions such as “What is their shape?”, “How are they formed?”, “What are emergent states?”.
 Through the study of different biological systems, we hope to extract general principles that can elucidate biological pattern and organization.
 Some notable projects by my group are listed below.

-Emergence of helicity in double-stranded semiflexible chains with steric interactions
+"Helical stability of double-stranded semiflexible chains with interstrand interactions,"

-Abstract: In literatures, there are models with varying levels of complexity and coarse- graining schemes that accurately describe the mechanical and structural properties of dsDNA.
-However, the interplay between base-stacking interactions in dsDNA and its intrinsic handedness is rarely discussed despite their importance in preserving the double-helix structure of dsDNA.
-Here we investigate the delicate balance required for the strength of base-stacking interactions D and the twist stiffness P to preserve the double-helix structure in a model made up of two semiflexible chains.
-We found that our model supports several distinct morphological phases in the parameter space (P,D): flat, random coil, and the double-helix phase.
-Transitions between these phases are of different order, and there is also a morphological transition within the double-helix phase signified by the unwinding of the double-helix.
+Abstract: The mechanical and structural properties of dsDNA have been successfully described by models with varying levels of complexity and coarse-graining schemes.
+However, the interplay between base-stacking interactions in dsDNA and its intrinsic twist is rarely discussed despite their importance in preserving the double-helix structure of dsDNA.
+Here we investigate the delicate balance required for the strength of base-pairing interactions and the twisting energy to preserve the double-helix structure in a model made up of two semiflexible chains.
+We found that the model exhibits several distinct morphological phases: flat, random coil, double-helix, and the unwound double-helix.
+We calculate the Gauss linking number to characterize transitions between these phases.

 Abstract: Deoxyribonucleic acid (DNA) is able to form non-canonical four-stranded helical structures with diverse folding patterns known as G-quadruplexes (G4s).
 G4 topologies are classified based on their relative strand orientation following the 5’ to 3’ phosphate backbone polarity.
 Broadly, G4 topologies are either parallel (4+0), antiparallel (2+2), or hybrid (3+1).
 G4s play crucial roles in biological processes such as DNA repair, DNA replication, transcription and have thus emerged as biological targets in drug design.
 While computational models have been developed to predict G4 formation, there is currently no existing model capable of predicting G4 folding topology based on its nucleic acid sequence.
 Therefore, we introduce G4ShapePredictor (G4SP), an application featuring a collection of multi-classification machine learning models that is trained on a custom G4 dataset combining entries from existing literature and in-house circular dichroism experiments.
 G4ShapePredictor is designed to accurately predict G4 folding topologies in potassium (K+) buffer based on its primary sequence and is able to incorporate a threshold optimization strategy allowing users to maximise precision.
 Furthermore, We have identified three topological sequence motifs that suggest specific G4 folding topologies of (4+0), (2+2) or (3+1) when utilising the decision-making mechanisms of G4ShapePredictor.